Airmail/AirmailPlugIn-Framework/README.md

 Airmail-Plug-In-Framework 1.0
 ============================
-The AMPF is a plugin provides the api to develop a plugin for Airmail To implement a plugin is necessary to inherit from the AMPlugin class and ovverride the requeste methods (see Class Documentation)
+The AMPF provides the api to develop a plugin for Airmail

 Why a Plug-In Framework
 ============================
+To implement a plugin is necessary to inherit from the AMPF/AMPlugin class and ovverride the requeste methods (see Class Documentation)

 The framework is an extended part of Airmail.